top of page

 I will sometimes break my tempo run up.
 For instance, two times ten minutes.
 I also use tempos mixed with interval sessions and also tempos within a longer run.

 My interval sessions are very varied but here is an example: 5x1000m (5k pace) (2 minutes recovery), (4 minutes rest), 20 minutes at tempo pace, (4 minutes rest), 6x400m (3k pace) (35 seconds recovery).
-With this type of interval sandwiched tempo I am actually running a slower tempo pace so as to not add to lactate levels but I'm doing this whilst I'm actually clearing lactate that accumulated during the 1000m reps.
+With this type of interval sandwiched tempo I am actually running a slower tempo pace so as to not increase lactate levels but I'm doing this whilst I'm actually clearing lactate / shuttling lactate - that accumulated during the 1000m reps.
 My coach used to use a hand held lactate monitor and we find that lactate levels actually continue to rise in the minutes after the last rep prior to the tempo.
 Lactate tolerance is something you will encounter and improve during interval sessions and this tempo allows for an element of lactate clearance whilst still running at a reasonable pace rather than during rest.
-Lactate clearance mostly occurs during prolonged rest.
+Lactate clearance mostly occurs during prolonged rest or when you dramatically slow down.

 My long run is normally not at a slow easy pace.
 They vary between about 90 minutes and 2 1/2 hours in duration.
 My runs are varied and can be multi paced, such as 30 minutes steady, 30 minutes tempo, 30 minutes steady.
 Here I am including my tempo within a longer run.
 You can see this as killing two birds with one stone but it also means you don't start your tempo totally fresh.
 This is important as it enables you to more closely mimic the later stages of races (although you might not be exactly at race pace).
 So for instance, if you ran an hour steady and then increased your pace over the next hour you are able to run in a state closer to the physiological state you might be in during a marathon.
 It's not precise but it's closer than running from fresh.

-Sometimes I will also run a progressive or accumulation run where each 15 to 20 minute segment is slightly quicker than the last, until I'm at tempo pace.
+Sometimes I will also run a progressive, progression or accumulation run where each 15 to 20 minute segment is slightly quicker than the last, until I'm at high tempo pace.
 This means I'm again running a tempo when already tired.
 You can also run tempos when glycogen levels are partially depleted.

 I also tackle my tempos fresh, especially during the summer track season.
 My coach uses these different approaches for various reasons and during the year as I progress from winer to summer the emphasis shifts.